Florence, Italy - www.aboutflorence.com

 Guided Visit - Price per group: Starting from EUR €270

-The CATHEDRAL ("Duomo") is dedicated to Santa Maria del Fiore and is typical of Italian Gothic architecture.
-The present building was designed by Arnolfo di Cambio (1245-1302), one of the greatest architect-sculptors of his age.
-Finished in around 1367 it was completely covered with coloured marbles like the earlier Baptistery, earlier Baptistery, although the uncompleted facade was given its covering in the nineteenth century.
+The CATHEDRAL ("Duomo") is dedicated to Santa Maria del Fiore and is of typical Italian Gothic architecture.
+The present building was designed by Arnolfo di Cambio (1245-1302), one of the greatest architect/sculptors of his age.
+Finished around 1367 it was completely covered with coloured marble like the earlier Baptistery, earlier Baptistery, although the uncompleted facade was given its covering in the nineteenth century.

-Monuments in Florence: the CathedralInside are several important works of art, offset by the architecture's taut Gothic forms, completely different from medieval buildings north of the Alps.
+Monuments in Florence: the CathedralIn contrast with structure's taut Gothic style, which is completely different from medieval buildings north of the Alps, there are several classic and important works of art.
 Of primary importance are the two frescoes on the right-hand wall showing the equestrian monuments of the "condottieri" (generals) by Paolo Uccello (1436) and Andrea del Castagno (1456).

 Many of the sculptures from the Duomo are now kept in the Museum of the "Opera del Duomo" but others are still in place, such as the lunettes by Luca della Robbia above the doors of the Sacristy or the bronze door of the Mass Sacristy and the great Pietà by Michelangelo.
 The splendid stained glass windows should not be forgotten, mainly executed from 1434-1445 to the designs of such important artists as Donatello, Andrea del Castagno and Paolo Uccello.
 Also notable are the wooden inlays of the Sacristy cupboards to the designs of Brunelleschi, Antonio Del Pollaiolo and others.